Eraldo/colegend/README.md

 the celery commands are run.
 If you are in the same folder with *manage.py*, you should be right.

-### Email Server

-In development, it is often nice to be able to see emails that are being sent from your application.
-For this purpose, a Grunt task exists to start an instance of [maildump](https://github.com/ThiefMaster/maildump) which is a local SMTP server with an online interface.

-Make sure you have nodejs installed, and then type the following:

-    $ grunt start-email-server

-This will start an email server.
-The project is setup to deliver to the email server by default.
-To view messages that are sent by your application, open your browser to <http://127.0.0.1:1080>

-To stop the email server:

-    $ grunt stop-email-server

-The email server listens on 127.0.0.1:1025

 ### Sentry